 Interest rate risk and foreign currency risk relating to debt.
 Borrowings under both our variable rate term loan A credit facility and revolving credit facility incur interest expense that is variable in relation to the SOFR rate.
-The interest rate for borrowings under our term loan A credit facility was 7.05% for the U.S. term loan, 7.06% for the U.S. revolving credit facility, and 7.18% for the 2023 incremental U.S. term loan Facility as of March 31, 2024.
+The interest rate for borrowings under our term loan A credit facility was 5.66% for the U.S. term loan and 6.04% for the 2023 incremental U.S. Term Loan Facility as of March 31, 2025.
 Based on historical balances on our revolving credit facility, we do not anticipate that a one percent increase or decrease in our interest rate would have a significant impact on our operations.
 We cannot provide any assurances that historical revolver borrowings will be reflective of our future use of the revolving credit facility.
-As of March 31, 2024, we had \$5.0 million outstanding principal under our revolving credit facility.
+As of March 31, 2025, we had zero outstanding principal under our revolving credit facility.

-As of March 31, 2024, we had \$167.5 million of outstanding principal under our variable rate SOFR-based term loan A credit facilities.
-Based on the outstanding borrowings, a one percent change in the interest rate would result in a \$1.7 million increase or decrease in our annual interest expense.
+As of March 31, 2025, we had \$138.9 million of outstanding principal under our variable rate SOFR-based term loan A credit facilities.
+Based on the outstanding borrowings, a one percent change in the interest rate would result in a \$1.4 million increase or decrease in our annual interest expense.

 Commodity price risk.
 We use various commodity-based raw materials in our manufacturing processes.
 Generally, we acquire such components at market prices and do not typically enter into long-term purchase commitments with suppliers or hedging instruments to mitigate commodity price risk.
 As a result, we are subject to market risks related to changes in commodity prices and supplies of key components of our products.
 Historically, the costs of our primary raw materials have been stable and readily available from multiple suppliers.
 Typically, we have been able to pass on raw material cost increases to our customers.
-We cannot provide any assurance, however, that we may be able to pass along such cost increases to our customers or source sufficient amounts of key components on commercially reasonable terms or at all in the future, and if we are unable to do so, our results of operations may be adversely affected.
+We cannot provide any assurance, however, that we may be able to pass along such cost increases, including the impact of tariffs, to our customers or source sufficient amounts of key components on commercially reasonable terms or at all in the future, and if we are unable to do so, our results of operations may be adversely affected.